AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 lucene:damAssetLucene-9(/oak:index/damAssetLucene-9) :ancestors:/content/dam ordering:[{ propertyName : jcr:created, propertyType : UNDEFINED, order : ASCENDING }]
 ```

-This tells us that only 2 (of the 3) restrictions are handled by the index -
+This tells us that -
+  * Only 2 (of the 3) restrictions are handled by the index -
       * The nodetype restriction
         * implicit, because `damAssetLucene-9` only indexes nodes of type dam:Asset.
       * The path restriction
         * because `+:ancestors:/content/dam` appears in the Lucene query.

-The property restriction `jcr:content/metadata/myProperty = "My Property Value"` is not executed at the index because this property is not indexed.
+  * The property restriction `jcr:content/metadata/myProperty = "My Property Value"` is not executed at the index, but rather will be applied as Query Engine filtering on the results of the underlying Lucene query.
+    * We can tell this because `+jcr:content/metadata/myProperty:My Property Value` does not appears in the Lucene query, since this property is not indexed in the `damAssetLucene-9` index used for this query.

 This query execution plan will result in every asset beneath `/content/dam` being read from the index, and then filtered further by the query engine (which will only include those matching the non-indexed property restriction in the result set).